The Best Way to Choose an Online Course

 What do you have to take into account when choosing online training?

-Simplifying a lot, the keys to choosing an online course well are the same as you would follow for a face-to-face one.
-Take a look at the following list and tell me if they wouldn’t work in both cases:
+In the simplest terms, the keys to choosing an online course well are the same as you would follow for a face-to-face one.
+Take a look at the following list and analyze if they wouldn’t work in both cases:

 - The requirements to enter the course